rishika-2626/finance-backend/README.md

 ### Multi-Tenant Architecture

 * Support for multiple organizations (tenants)
-* Each user is associated with a specific organization
+* Each user belongs to a specific organization
-* Strict data isolation between organizations
+* Strict organization-level data isolation
-* Shared database with scoped queries for tenant safety
+* Shared database with organization-scoped queries
+* Secure tenant separation enforced throughout the backend

 ---